EstelleGvl/unknownhands/pages/USER_GUIDE.md

    - Historical geography
    - See production centers

+3. **Manuscripts - Movement (Production → Current)** ⭐ NEW
+   - Visualizes manuscript movement from production location to current holding
+   - Shows historical migration patterns
+   - Arrows connect origin to current location
+   - Helps understand manuscript circulation and collection history

-3. **Production Units - All Locations**
+4. **Production Units - All Locations**
    - All PU geographic data
    - Country, city, monastery

-4. **Production Units - By Monastery**
+5. **Production Units - By Monastery**
    - Groups PUs by monastic institution
    - See which monasteries were productive

-5. **Monastic Institutions**
+6. **Monastic Institutions**
    - All monasteries and convents
    - Historical religious centers

-6. **Holding Institutions**
-   - Libraries, archives, museums
-   - Plan research trips

-7. **Historical People**
-   - Locations associated with scribes/patrons
-   - Where known, residence or activity location

-8. **Combined View**
-   - All entity types on one map
-   - Color-coded by type
-   - Overview of entire database

 ### Using the Map